Eastern-Dream/blog/content/posts/nixos-windows-guest-simple-gpu-pci-passthrough-guide.md

 - Switch to `Conditions` tab
     - Untick `Start the task only of the computer is on AC power`
 - Finally, click `OK` to finish task creation.

+It is now okay to add PCI hardware in virt-manager and install GPU drivers on the guest.

 Can you believe it was that easy?
 I'll have you say...